 Diluted fecal communities prevented colonization and promoted clearance for streptomycin-treated mice.
 Next, we sought to test whether mice that received a diluted FCT pre-treatment could still benefit.
 To identify the minimally effective dilution, we repeated the same experimental design (Figure 1) with the FCT diluted serially down to 1:105.
 Since the FCT pre-treatment had no detected effect in clindamycin-treated mice, we did not study those mice further.
 Cefoperazone-treated mice pre-treated with diluted FCT, 1:10 and lower, were not affected and were colonized throughout the experiment (Figure 3).
 Streptomycin-treated mice pre-treated with diluted FCT either regained colonization resistance or were enabled to clear C. difficile.
 The streptomycin-treated mice pre-treated with FCT as dilute as 1:103 cleared C. difficile.
-The streptomycin-treated mice pre-treated with FCT as dilute as 1:102 had no C. difficile CFU detected throughout the length of the experiment.
+Some streptomycin-treated mice pre-treated with FCT as dilute as 1:102 had no C. difficile CFU detected throughout the length of the experiment.
 While more mice pre-treated with lower FCT dilutions were colonized (FCT 6 of 14 were colonized, 1:10 10 of 12 were colonized, 1:102 10 of 14 were colonized), the colonized mice that received the lower dilutions were still able to clear C. difficile (Figure S1).
-Thus, the simplified fecal communities from the diluted FCT were able to restore colonization resistance and promote clearance of C. difficile in streptomycin-treated mice.
+Thus, the reduced fecal communities from the diluted FCT were able to restore colonization resistance and promote clearance of C. difficile in streptomycin-treated mice.

-The simplified fecal communities of the diluted FCT may have reduced abundance and membership.
+The reduced fecal communities of the diluted FCT may have reduced abundance and membership.
 We compared the FCT communities to determine the differences between the dilutions.
 The most significant difference between the communities of the FCT and its dilutions was the quantity of the 16S rRNA gene, which decreased monotonically (Figure S2D).
 The FCT dilutions of 1:103 to 1:105) of the had few samples with sufficient sequencing depth to provide bacterial community information.
 The FCT and its dilutions were not significantly different in either α-diversity (number of operational taxonomic units (OTUs) (Sobs) or Inverse Simpson) or β-diversity (θYC) (Figure S2A-C).
 Populations of Acetatifactor, Enterobacteriaceae, Lactobacillus, Ruminococcaceae, and Turicibacter correlated with the FCT dilution factor (Figure S2E).
 Overall, the abundance of the bacteria appeared to be largest difference between FCT and its dilutions.

 Murine gut bacterial communities had not recovered their diversity by the time of C. difficile challenge.
 To elucidate the effects of the fecal community dilution on the murine gut bacterial community and C. difficile infection, we sequenced the V4 region of the 16S rRNA gene from the fecal community.
 For the gut communities, in comparison to the initial community (day -9), FCT pre-treatment did not result in a significant recovery of diversity at the time of C. difficile challenge (day 0) for cefoperazone-treated mice (Figure S3) or streptomycin-treated mice (Figure 4).
 At the end of the experiment (day 10), the gut bacterial communities were more similar to their initial community in α-diversity (number of OTUs (Sobs) and Inverse Simpson diversity index) and β-diversity (θYC) diversity.
 The mice pre-treated with less dilute FCT were most similar to the initial community structure, whereas, the mice pre-treated with more dilute FCT resulted in little recovery of diversity, similar to the mice given PBS.
-Thus, the effect of FCT was not large enough at the time of C. difficile challenge to be detected in the community diversity but sufficient to affect C. difficile colonization.
+Thus, the less dilute FCT treatments did not result in restoration of pre-antibiotic treatment community diversity at the time of C. difficile challenge but were sufficient to affect C. difficile colonization.
 This would suggest the effect was driven by the most abundant populations.